top of page

 Head Farm Manager

-Emily is an Indiana native with a BA in Environmental Science from Earlham College.
+Emily is an Indiana native with a BA from Earlham College in Environmental Science.
 Growing her own food has diversified her palate and expanded her love for cooking.
 She enjoys educating people about how farming has shifted over the past 50 years to support big agriculture, where the taste of food and health of the environment are an afterthought.
 Emily has hiked 500 miles of the Ap Trail and enjoys exploring the DMV network of park trails.
 She brings this crazy energy to CKC by overseeing all aspects of plant care.

 Contact: emily@ckcfarming.org